eveloson/rcloneosx/README.md

 [Please read the Changelog](https://rsyncosx.github.io/RcloneChangelog).

+For the moment there is no active development of RcloneOSX.
+I will continue to compile RcloneOSX for new versions of macOS and fix serious bugs.
+My main effort in the future is to continue development of [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) and [RsyncGUI](https://github.com/rsyncOSX/RsyncGUI).

 The project is a adapting [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) utilizing [rclone](https://rclone.org/) for **synchronizing** and **backup** of files to a number of cloud services.
 RcloneOSX utilizes `rclone copy`, `sync`, `move` and `check` commands.

 RcloneOSX is compiled with support for **macOS El Capitan version 10.11 - macOS Catalina 10.15**.
 The application is implemented in pure Swift 5 (Cocoa and Foundation).